15th of October (registration starts at 12:00)

 - Klaudia Grabowska from Polish Coalition for Open Education (PL)

-We will end the evening with a policy dinner at a restaurant near the venue.
+We will end the evening with a policy dinner at the venue.

 16th of October (the Forum starts at 9:00)